SolidFund/Solid-Fund-smart-contracts/README.md

 [![Contract workflow](https://github.com/SolidFund/Solid-Fund-smart-contracts/actions/workflows/contract.yaml/badge.svg)](https://github.com/SolidFund/Solid-Fund-smart-contracts/actions/workflows/contract.yaml)

 This project implements a crowdfunding platform that allows users to create fundraising campaigns and to participate as donors in them.
-The smart contract leverages the Moonbeam technology, the project uses Chainlink Price Feed contract for price conversions and OpenZeppelin Defender to automate the off-chain execution.
+The smart contract leverages the Moonbeam technology, the project uses Chainlink Price Feed contract for price conversions and OpenZeppelin Defender to automate the execution of our smart contract.

 ## Our Story

 The project was inspired by the inequity and difficulties faced by marginalized communities in accessing financing and resources for their social projects.
 The lack of opportunities limited their ability to generate positive impact and improve their living conditions.
 This reality sparked the desire to build a crowdfunding platform that could eliminate barriers and connect social entrepreneurs with committed donors globally.
 The inspiration came from the belief in the power of collective support and solidarity to create significant change in the most vulnerable communities.
 The project was developed with the purpose of providing equal opportunities and promoting collaboration to drive socially positive and sustainable projects.